Kilvey Hill transmitting station

 The Kilvey Hill transmitting station was originally built at the summit of Kilvey Hill in Swansea, Wales, by the BBC in 1967 as a relay for VHF and UHF television.
 VHF television came on air a few months before the UHF services.
 As built, the station did not radiate VHF FM radio, this was added later.
-Currently, the hill's transmitters cater for viewers and listeners in the Swansea and Neath Port Talbot area.
-The transmission station located on top of Kilvey Hill is owned and operated by Arqiva.
+Currently, the hill's transmitters cater for viewers and FM radio listeners in South West Wales, while the digital radio signal covers the rest of Carmarthenshire, Pembrokeshire, and other parts of South Wales including Cowbridge and the Vale of Glamorgan where the Wenvoe Transmitters’ signals are shielded by hills.
+The station is owned and operated by Arqiva.

 Freeview digital terrestrial TV was already available at low power from this transmitter before the digital switchover process began, with the first stage taking place on Wednesday 12 August 2009.
 The second stage was completed on Wednesday 9 September 2009, with the transmitter becoming the first in Wales to complete digital switchover.
 After the switchover process, analogue channels ceased broadcasting permanently and the Freeview power increased from 383 W ERP to 2 kW ERP, a 7 dB power increase.